Quality of Life After Fontan Operation in Young Adults

 This is an important large sample, multisite study that highlights the issues survivors of palliated congenital heart disease face.
 QOL impairment with increasing age in Fontan survivors is in keeping with findings in other chronic diseases.
 Emotional functioning being least significantly impaired in young adults may reflect survivor bias, but may also be attributable to yet unidentified coping mechanisms.
 Gender inequity in PedsQL scores is concerning, and the reasons for this must be studied further.
 Of note is that physical or psychosocial QOL is not necessarily associated with disease severity as determined by imaging studies and other objective clinical parameters.
 Perceived social support, exercise rehabilitation, or the potential use of “prophylactic” pulmonary vasodilator therapy or other pharmacologic or psychosocial interventions may have the potential to improve QOL outcomes across the lifespan and underscore the need for further studies.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Sports and Exercise Cardiology, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, Interventions and Structural Heart Disease, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Sports and Exercise Cardiology, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, Interventions and Structural Heart Disease, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Adolescent, Cardiac Surgical Procedures, Chronic Disease, Emotions, Fontan Procedure, Heart Defects, Congenital, Physical Fitness, Quality of Life, Secondary Prevention, Survivors, Vasodilator Agents, Young Adult